MatheusBoy/Wine_Learning_DevOps/README.md

 ## Content

 * Linux Course:
-    * Brief documentation of the course and its contents;
+    * Brief overview of the course and its contents;
     * A follow up file.

 * Docker and Kubernetes course:
-    * Brief documentation of the course and its contents;
+    * Brief overview of the course and its contents;
     * A follow up file;
     * Any written code or generated file throughout the course.